Top Interview Tips as a Graduate After Your Degree

 Watch Your Body Language

-To project an air of confidence and approachability, make eye contact, smile and nod your head when the interviewer is speaking, keeping your posture and don’t cross your arms in front of your chest as this can look defensive.
+To project an air of confidence and approachability, make eye contact, smile and nod your head when the interviewer is speaking, maintain good posture and don’t cross your arms in front of your chest as this can look defensive.

 Clear, Concise Answers and Solid Examples